Thunderfenril/Moe-Ninja-Girls-bot/readme.md

     10. Rework the dead command _Seems like same person can be added multiple time_
     11. Change the revive command _People can revive themselves rn_
     12. Typo for ninjutsu _eat to earth_
-    13. Edit the fm return command
+    13. Edit the fm return command _meaning, deleting useless one and remaking the send_

 ### Data

-    1. Check the burst and add if missing
+    01. Check the burst and add if missing
-    2. Add the future self ?
+    02. Add the future self ?
-    3. Update the help
+    03. Update the help
-    4. Update the changelog
+    04. Update the changelog
-    5. Rewrite the comments in all the files
+    05. Rewrite the comments in all the files
+    06. Add the contributing.md file
+    07. Add the guideline.md file
+    08. Licence I think

 ## Done

-### On code
+### On the code

-    1.Github
+    01. Github

+### On the data

+    00. Nothing for now